punitda/ssh-git-cli/README.md

 Few steps you need to follow next to start using this ssh key:

-1. Login into your bitbucket account.
+1. Login into your <bitbucket/github/gitlab> account.
 2. Go to Account Settings/Developer Settings page.
 3. Look for ssh key in settings and add the key which is copied to your clipboard